CogStack/CogStack-NiFi/docs/deploy/services.md

     - `/services/gitea/app.ini`` - this is the file you will need to edit manually for settings for now, ENV file will soon be available.

+### Security

+This service users NiFi's `../../security/root-ca.p12` and  `../../security/root-ca.key` certificates, nothing else is required.

 ## NGINX
 Although by default not used in the deployment example, NGINX is primarily used as a reverse proxy, limiting the access to the used services that normally expose endpoint for the end-user.
 For a simple scenario, it can used only for securing access to Apache NiFi webservice endpoint.

 All the necessary configuration files and scripts are located in [`./services/nginx/config/`](https://github.com/CogStack/CogStack-NiFi/tree/master/services/nginx/config) directory where the user and password generation script `setup_passwd.sh`.

+### NGINX-NiFi

+This is a specific nginx instance that is used directly by all services EXCEPT MedCAT Trainer, the trainer has it's own instance started separately with different rules.

+### NGINX-MEDCAT-TRAINER

+Please refer to the trainer docs, [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) for more info on configuration.

+#### Security

+This service users NiFi's `../../security/root-ca.p12` and  `../../security/root-ca.key` certificates.